River North: Punk rock history

 One of the biggest punk rock clubs of the 1970s was located in River North - called O'Banion's after the infamous hit on Dean O'Banion.

 The River North neighborhood fell on difficult times starting in the 1960s with many families moving into the suburbs to escape urban blight.
 Many buildings were torn down and became parking lots.
 Crime was a dangerous part of daily life.

 Assumption Church on Illinois Street during this time reported that many of its Parishioners had moved to the suburbs and that few people remained living within its Parish boundaries as established by the Archdiocese of Chicago.
 Assumption Parish survived during this time on Parishioners who traveled from the suburbs to attend Mass in the old neighborhood every Sunday.

 Development of the River North neighborhood

 The River North neighborhood got its name from Chicago real estate developer Albert Friedman (chief executive of Friedman Properties Ltd.), who in 1974 started to buy, restore and build commercial property in the southeast sector.
 Much of the area was a skid row at the time, so in an effort to attract tenants Friedman started calling the area "River North".
-Within a few years, Friedman found photographers, ad agencies and art galleries willing to rent the low cost space and coalesce into what is now the River North Gallery District, which has the largest concentration of art galleries in the United States outside of Manhattan.
+Within a few years, Friedman found photographers, ad agencies and art galleries willing to rent the low cost space and coalesce into what became the River North Gallery District, which had the largest concentration of art galleries in the United States outside of Manhattan.